Financial Aid: Merit Scholarships

 If your parent or legal guardian works at a college within the Tuition Exchange consortium, you may be eligible to apply for a Tuition Exchange Scholarship at SAIC.
 Contact the liaison officer at your parent's place of employment to determine your eligibility and to submit an application to SAIC through the consortium.

-SAIC receives 30 to 40 requests for Tuition Exchange scholarships each year and is able to award one to two.
+SAIC receives 30 to 40 requests for Tuition Exchange scholarships each year and is able to award five to six.

-The scholarship is renewable annually, for up to four years, upon completion of two-thirds of all credits attempted and a submission of recertification by your liaison officer to SAIC each year.
+The scholarship is renewable, annually, for up to four years, upon completion of two-thirds of all credits attempted cumulatively, and a submission of recertification by your liaison officer to SAIC each year.
 For a list of member institutions and further details, consult tuitionexchange.org.

 New Artists Society

 No separate application is required for a New Artists Society scholarship.
-It may be renewed each year upon completion of 100 percent of all credits attempted.
+It may be renewed each year upon completion of 100 percent of all credits attempted per semester.